DouglasMacKrell/plex-o-matic/docs/README.md

 Plex-o-matic is a powerful tool designed to help you organize your media files for Plex.
 It automates the process of scanning, renaming, and organizing media files according to Plex's preferred naming conventions.

+**New users**: Check out our comprehensive [Getting Started Guide](getting_started.md) for step-by-step instructions on installation, configuration, and your first media organization workflow.

 ### Installation

 #### From Source